ClarkCheekyKent/cheeky-render-releases/README.md

 <img width="552" height="316" alt="image" src="https://github.com/user-attachments/assets/ec6da13d-3982-4d03-a491-77bd7702c777" />

-VR mode should now be enabled on next launch and you will see message there that says "generated profile active"
+4. Restart the game and VR mode should now be enabled on next launch and you will see message there that says "generated profile active"

 ### What settings I run Forza Horizon 6